Enterprise Network Security

 Cyber Attacks are becoming more and more prevalent and as time goes on, we need security technology to keep up with ever evolving sophisticated threats.
 There is no such thing as one device or technology that can secure the environment, various security applications need to be implemented that all communicate together to stop the breaches or contain them as soon as possible.

 Companies are being hit hard by Ransomware, a form of Malware that encrypts data whether it be on a computer, server, or storage device then asks you to pay for it to be de-crypted.
 Paying for it does not necessarily mean you will get your data back, so it is best to secure your network to reduce this risk.
-We need to be looking internal and external 24x7 with the proper security tools.
+We need to be looking at attacks that originate on the internal network as well as from the outside 24x7.

 BENEFITS TO NETWORK SECURITY